awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ## Granting additional permissions for the IAM role<a name="replication-kms-extra-permissions"></a>

 To replicate objects that are encrypted at rest under AWS Key Management Service \(AWS KMS\), grant the following additional permissions to the IAM role you specify in the replication configuration\.
 You grant these permissions by updating the permission policy associated with the IAM role\.
 Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys are not replicated\.
-+ **`s3:GetObjectVersionForReplication` action for source objects** – Allows Amazon S3 to replicate both unencrypted objects and objects created with server\-side encryption using Amazon S3 managed encryption \(SSE\-S3\) keys or CMKs stored in AWS KMS \(SSE\-KMS\)\.
++ **`s3:GetObjectVersionForReplication` action for source objects** – Allows Amazon S3 to replicate both unencrypted objects and objects created with server\-side encryption using Amazon S3 managed encryption \(SSE\-S3\) keys or KMS keys \(SSE\-KMS\)\.
 **Note**
 We recommend that you use the `s3:GetObjectVersionForReplication` action instead of the `s3:GetObjectVersion` action because it provides Amazon S3 with only the minimum permissions necessary for replication\.
-In addition, permission for the `s3:GetObjectVersion` action allows replication of unencrypted and SSE\-S3\-encrypted objects, but not of objects created using a CMK stored in AWS KMS\.
+In addition, permission for the `s3:GetObjectVersion` action allows replication of unencrypted and SSE\-S3\-encrypted objects, but not of objects created using a KMS key\.
 + **`kms:Decrypt` and `kms:Encrypt` AWS KMS actions**:
-  + `kms:Decrypt` permissions for the AWS KMS CMK used to decrypt the source object
+  + `kms:Decrypt` permissions for the KMS key used to decrypt the source object
-  + `kms:Encrypt` permissions for the AWS KMS CMK used to encrypt the object replica
+  + `kms:Encrypt` permissions for the KMS key used to encrypt the object replica

 We recommend that you restrict these permissions only to the destination buckets and objects using AWS KMS condition keys\.
-The AWS account that owns the IAM role must have permissions for these AWS KMS actions \(`kms:Encrypt` and `kms:Decrypt`\) for AWS KMS CMKs listed in the policy\.
-If the AWS KMS CMKs are owned by another AWS account, the CMK owner must grant these permissions to the AWS account that owns the IAM role\.
-For more information about managing access to these CMKs, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the* AWS Key Management Service Developer Guide*\.
+The AWS account that owns the IAM role must have permissions for these AWS KMS actions \(`kms:Encrypt` and `kms:Decrypt`\) for KMS keys listed in the policy\.
+If the KMS keys are owned by another AWS account, the KMS key owner must grant these permissions to the AWS account that owns the IAM role\.
+For more information about managing access to these KMS keys, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the* AWS Key Management Service Developer Guide*\.

 ### Amazon S3 Bucket Keys and replication<a name="bk-replication"></a>